sheharyaar/web-server-in-c/NOTES.md

 all “good” requests, you will simply echo back the original request.
 For all “bad” requests, you will return an HTTP response with 400 as the error code.

+		- Deny http 1.0 messages or send 400

 	- Test using our provided cp1 checker.py test script (read that script and understand it too) Try to “break” your server and make it crash — and then patch the bugs you find that make it crash.